Transportation

 Large buses run on some of the more major routes between bigger towns and cities within Kyrgyzstan.
 This can be more comfortable than marshrutkas as there is more space.
 It is advised to buy tickets in advance for popular routes.

 Marshrutkas: Karakol's public transport system uses a system of numbered marshrutkas with set routes throughout the town and also to nearby villages and other locations (e.g., Sunday Animal Market).
-Marshrutkas have a set cost of 15 som/person for local stops.
-The main hub is the "Ak-Tilek" bazaar.
+Marshrutkas have a set cost of 20 som/person for local stops.
+The main hub is the Ak-Tilek bazaar bus station.

 Local taxis: Traveling around Karakol by taxi is rather simple and easy.
-Yandex is commonly used and ordering rides through the app is easy.
+The Yandex Go app is commonly used and ordering rides through the app is easy and inexpensive (Note: some European and North American registered mobile phones might have trouble downloading the app).
 This avoids the need to negotiate or watch the meter for fear of being cheated.

-Getting from the Karakol bus station into town: Take Marshrutka #109 (15 som/person) or take a taxi (70 som/car).
+Getting from the Karakol bus station into town: Take Marshrutka #109 (20 som/person) or take a taxi (from 100 som/car).
 If you have a lot of gear, a taxi will likely be more comfortable.

 How to Get to Karakol